ActualGeniusIntellectual/logseq-store/pages/Math.md

+- **Introduction**
 	- Math is a fundamental subject.
 It is very difficult to begin describing what it is!
+It was be easier to say what it isn't.
+Just about every scientific discipline that matures eventually reaches for mathematic tools.